Ijwu/Archipelago.RiskOfRain2/README.md

 * UI code refactor.
 Not visible to users, but code is slightly cleaner.
 * Add `archipelago` console command.
 Syntax: `archipelago <url> <port> <slot> [password]`
 * Reconnect logic is greatly improved.
 Now attempts to reconnect every 5 seconds for 5 tries.
 If it fails entirely, you can use the archipelago command.
+* Your existing equipment drops at your feet when you are granted one from the server.
+The new one swaps into the slot.

 **0.1.5 (Unreleased)**